mariusarvinte/deep-llr-quantization/README.md

 5. Run the Matlab files 'single_transmission.m' or 'multiple_transmission' in 'Test-in' mode to evaluate the performance.

 Pretrained DNNs are available in the 'results' folder, allowing to skip steps 1-2.
+We also include a trained Deep Autoencoder for 64-QAM, for which performance results are not included in the paper.